Moving Cost Calculator

 Verify FMCSA registration and complaint history

-Plug the USDOT number into the SAFER tool.
-A carrier with one complaint per truck per year is normal; ten per truck per year is not.
+Plug the USDOT number into the FMCSA SAFER tool and read the complaint history against the fleet size.
 Cross-check against our verified mover directory.

 Red flags in a moving quote

-• No USDOT number on the website or quote document.
+• No USDOT number on the website or the quote document.

-• A demand for a deposit larger than 20% of the estimate, or any cash-only deposit.
+• A demand for a large deposit, or any cash-only deposit.

 • A quote sent without an itemized inventory attached.

-• A company that operates under multiple business names on different review sites.
+• A company operating under multiple business names on different review sites.

-• Pricing structured purely by cubic feet on an interstate move; weight is the federal standard.
+• Interstate pricing structured purely by cubic feet; weight is the federal standard.

-• Reviews that are uniformly five stars and dated within the same two-week window.
+• Reviews that are uniformly positive and dated within the same short window.

-• No physical address, or an address that returns a residential property in Google Street View.
+• No physical address, or an address that returns a residential property in street view.

 Ways to reduce moving costs

 Shed weight before the estimator arrives, not after.
-Donating two carloads to a thrift store can drop a 7,000-pound interstate move to 6,200 pounds, which on most tariffs is worth $300 to $500.
+Interstate moves bill on weight, so the donation run you make before the survey lowers the estimate and the final bill alike.
 Compare three written estimates from our verified mover directory rather than two; the third quote is usually where leverage shows up.

 Tipping and crew etiquette